jessbringlarsen/heroku-exploreation/README.md

 First inspect the output of the _heroku apps_ command to get your application name and then issue the _logs_ command to inspect logs from the application.

+## Procfile
+In some situations you must tell Heroku how to startup the application.
+The _Procfile_ can be used to specify this

+    web: java -Dspring.profiles.active=heroku -jar target/myapp.jar

+In the example above we would like to activate the heroku Spring profile during startup.

 ## Addons
 There are lots of different addons, e.g. a PostgreSQL addon.
 If you add the PostgreSQL addon a _DATABASE_URL_ variable is exposed to your application and can be used to connect to the database.